 All monies received by revenue, grants and revenue allocations are initially deposited with the Corporation.
 The Corporation retains funds in order to pay for certain operating expenses such as lease payments to the District (see Note E-2).
-At June 30, 2016, the Corporation has an outstanding payable due to the District in the amount of \$947,184.
+At June 30, 2018, there was no outstanding payable due to the District.